teemu01/my-projects/README.md

 - Compares simulation data to experimental data and visualizes the results.

 ## Image classification
-An image classification project.
+An image classification project using machine learning.
 Images are read from urls and preprocessed for an alaysis.
 - Ten features that capture color and texture information are extracted from the images
 - Data is visualized using pairplot, histogram and PCA.
 - Ridge, Random Forest and MLP classifiers were trained and evaluated to classify the images